On the left-hand side of the search results page, you will see the refine options. Using these, you can refine your search in an efficient manner.

 Another common refinement is by IPC/CPC.
 This will allow you to focus your search on a particular area of technology.
 This will also enable you to see what is already out there in terms of innovation for this area and allow you to predict what the future progress may be in this area.

-Another common refinement is by (original) assignee.
+A final common refinement is by the (original) assignee.
 This will allow you to see who is especially active in your technology field.
 This will also enable you to see who would be worth getting a licensing deal with or who your main competitors are.